-The enclosed information is a report of the quality and laboratory analysis of the drinking water that was delivered to the Timberland Water System during the calendar year of 2019.
+The enclosed information is a report of the quality and laboratory analysis of the drinking water that was delivered to the Timberland Water System during the calendar year of 2020.
 On page two you will find a table showing data from samples collected and contains all detected contaminants in the water, as well as general information on water quality and different standard health effect language for various contaminants.
+This report can also be viewed on our website at: www.tcpud.org/ccr/timberland.pdf.